 We also created an interactive mobile game where people were challenged to capture the perfect water hat moment with their cell phone...and we hid a couple of messages in the .001 percent chance that they did.

-And we got a bit competitive against iPhone with some "Shoot for Greatness" gifs that literally show the difference a Canon can make.
+We got a bit competitive against iPhone with some "Shoot for Greatness" gifs that literally show the difference a Canon can make.

 THE ULTIMATE PHOTO PARK

 Finally, we put on an event where people could experience for themselves how easy it is to capture an amazing moment with a Canon.
-Located across from the Whitney Museum, our Ultimate Photo Park included different stations where people could play with speed, aperture, light and perspective to create playful photos that were inspired by those in our films.
+Located across from the Whitney Museum, our Ultimate Photo Park included a number of different stations where people could play with speed, aperture, light and perspective to create playful photos that were inspired by those in our films.

-SHOT ON CANON Augmented Reality
+AR: SHOT ON CANON